What do Houses Look Like in Bolivia? A Full Overview & Details

 • Tarija

-Tend to look like standalone rustic and rural homes, but a lot cheaper and more basic.
-These properties often have a central family home with surrounding gardens, but in all cases, a wall of bricks or a wood fence will surround the property.
-These homes often lack a good distribution of inner ambiances, as well as having small bedrooms, sometimes without living rooms, and also bathrooms in other places.
+Tend to appear as standalone rustic and rural homes, but considerably less expensive and more basic.
+These properties often have a central family home with surrounding gardens.
+However, in all cases, a brick wall or a wooden fence encloses the property.
+These homes often lack a well-defined interior layout, with small bedrooms, sometimes lacking living rooms, and bathrooms in unconventional locations.

-Nevertheless, if you visit Sucre city, you’ll find that most houses are white, this is the reason for Sucre being called the “white city” (Ciudad blanca).
-Homes there appear to have come out of a story, and they transmit a calm and relaxing feel to the city habitants.
-That’s also why this city is called the “garden city”, but not everything is flowers and roses, the Chagas Disease is also present there, which is very harmful and deadly.
+However, if you visit Sucre, you’ll find that *most houses are white*.
+This is why Sucre is called the “white city” (Ciudad Blanca).
+Homes there appear to be straight out of a storybook, and they convey a calm and relaxing atmosphere to the city’s inhabitants.
+That’s also why this city is called the “garden city.”
+But not everything is perfect; the Chagas disease is also present there, *which is very harmful and deadly*.

 An upper class people's neighborhood in Cochabamba City, Bolivia

-In the temperate region of Bolivia, rural houses are also made from rustic materials, like adobe or wood, they usually have natural gardens around, as well as very rustic fences that separate the house from the surroundings.
-On the other hand, homes from rich people living in this region are often standalone homes that look like homes in the first world, also they are luxurious departments located in the downtowns or the best neighborhoods.
+In Bolivia’s temperate region, rural houses are also constructed from rustic materials, like adobe or wood.
+They typically have natural gardens surrounding them, as well as very rustic fences that separate the house from the surroundings.
+On the other hand, homes belonging to wealthy individuals in this region are often standalone homes that resemble houses in developed countries.
+There are also luxury apartments located in the downtown areas or the best neighborhoods.

-Homes in tropical cities look very different from homes in the Altiplano region and in the temperate regions of the country.
-In these endless tropical lands, there is a lot of space to build, also there is a lot of heat as the weather is really hot.
-All of this results in properties looking like big gardens with a small house in the center.
+Homes in tropical cities look very different from homes in the Altiplano region and the temperate regions of the country.
+In these vast tropical lands, there’s ample space for construction, and there’s also significant heat, as the weather is very hot.
+All of this results in properties *appearing like large gardens with a small house in the center*.

-Homes in the tropical region of the country (which accounts for about 40% of the total territory) and in tropical cities like:
+Homes in the country’s tropical region (which accounts for approximately 40% of the total territory) and in tropical cities like:

 • Trinidad